 The city is also the cultural and historic capital of the region.
 It is a very lively place during the yearly carnivals!
 Some of the best artisan clay pottery is found in the area and pieces dating back to 5000 BC can be seen in the local Herrera Museum.
 A focal point of Chitré is the San Juan Bautista Cathedral, built in the 18th century.

 Even with all of the modern amenities in place, life is relatively inexpensive in and around Chitré.
 A nice rental will run you about $500 -$600 per month.
 However, I know people who are renting in Chitre for under $500 too.

-A huge new modern hospital should be finished in 2019.
-Part of the hospital is already open.
+A huge new modern hospital was built in 2019.
 A doctor visit here will set you back $2.

 Las Tablas is about 30 minutes south of Chitre.
 Note there are 10 beaches between Chitre and Las Tablas.
 Las Tablas has a population of about 15,000.
 There is a modern hospital, restaurants, shopping and more.
 It is only 11km or about a 10-minute drive to nice beaches.
 Real estate, including rentals, is more affordable in Las Tablas than in some other popular cities in the Azuero Peninsula.
 Las Tablas has everything you need.
 And Chitre, which has even more amenities, is a short 30-minute drive North.
-The photo below is a fully furnished two-bedroom beachfront rental for $875 per month just 10 minutes outside of Las Tablas.
 There are several really nice beach communities less than a 10-minute drive from Las Tablas.